Join me!

 Lucky me!
 I live in a blueberry country.
 They love the naturally acidic soil of Southern Coastal BC.
 Blueberries grow well in the Pacific Northwest because the high rainfall levels add additional acidity to the soil (remember those acid rain warnings of long ago?).

 In other areas, you may want to test your soil to find out the pH level and adjust it to near 5.0.
-Adjusting your soil’s acidity level can easily be accomplished by mixing garden sulfur into your soil.
+Adjusting your soil’s acidity level can easily be accomplished by mixing garden sulphur into your soil.

 Well-Drained Soil

 Blueberry bushes like to drink a lot of water (which makes sense because the berries are 84% water), but they don’t like to sit in water constantly.
-They have a shallow root system and consistently being in wet soil could cause root rot.
+They have a shallow root system, and consistently being in wet soil could cause root rot.
 If water stands for 2 days in the spot you want to plant a blueberry bush, plant it somewhere else instead.

 Full Sun